 A lot of people think the only reason George Harrison is mentioned on these lists is because he was in the Beatles.
 That's pretty misguided.
 He's mentioned because he is one of the greatest.
 Do you know how old Harrison was when he joined the Quarrymen (the band that evolved into the Beatles)?
 15!
 And that's not because they were desperate; that's because he was that good!
 He was only 27 when the Beatles broke up.
 If you listen to the Beatles' hard rock songs, his skills come through.
 And he further demonstrated those skills in his solo career after the Beatles broke up.
 It's a shame a lot of people don't respect George Harrison as much as he should be.
 He is definitely in the top 20, maybe even the top 10.
 He was good.

-Now, hopefully they are somewhere in the universe playing beautiful music together.
+Now, hopefully, they are somewhere in the universe playing beautiful music together.

 If you were to rate him on his technical ability on a scale of 1 to 10, he would be a 10.
 The only guitarist that was better at technical skill than him was Hendrix.
-People focus so much on speed and not on quality and that's why George is always never given notice.
-George cared about quality of his playing more than anything.
-Everything he did, he did on purpose, not due to limitations because like Hendrix, he had no limitations.
+People focus so much on speed and not on quality, and that's why George is always never given notice.
+George cared about the quality of his playing more than anything.
+Everything he did, he did on purpose, not due to limitations because, like Hendrix, he had no limitations.
 Hendrix even cited George as an influence.
 Imagine how awesome it would have been if George and Jimi did a song together.